uwe-creative-technology/generative_systems/session_1_visual_expression/termiteAgents/README.md

 * Ideas: generative video editing and paint. making state and extending temporal 'context'
 * Demo: termite agent example built in c++ openFrameworks (openframeworks.cc)
 * inspired by Reas and Fry example in 'Processing:handbook'
+* see also the termite Class example to see how this code works as class objects

 ### Agents